 HeadStart in Cardiology 2023 – Saturday 7th October 2023 – Now Fully Booked

-The waiting list for the fully booked HeadStart in Cardiology 2023 is still open and we are attempting to secure funding for further places.
+Within a few days of going live, HeadStart in Cardiology 2023 was fully booked.
+We have set up a waiting lists for the event and are attempting to secure funding for further places.
 In the meantime, if you’re a new ST4 (including those starting in October) and haven’t managed to secure a place, please do contact your local BJCA rep so that we can try to prioritise you if further places become available.

 To join the waiting list, please click here.

 BJCA Device Implanter and Troubleshooting Course – November 2023

 The most highly attended BJCA course is back.

 The BJCA-Medtronic Device Implanter and Troubleshooting course follows on from your Device Programming Course that took place in February.

 The sessions are designed for Cardiology ST4, ST5 and Clinical Fellows who have some experience in Pacemaker/ICD implantation but not routinely as first operator in your training.
 (See the related CiP and procedural components from the 2022 curriculum below).

 Sign up here.

 This 4-part series will run on Thursday evenings starting from 9th November at 17:30.
 We will have expert faculty commentating step-by-step alongside a PPM and CRT case and sharing their personal tips and tricks.